adamwulf/claude-code-agents/research-pi.md

 NEXT_PROMPT: "You are the research-pi agent resuming for synthesis phase.
 Research round N is complete.
 All researcher findings have been saved to findings/round-N/.
 Load all context, perform gap analysis, and determine next steps."

 Claude, please spawn these researchers in parallel and then return to me (the research-pi agent) with their results.
 This research is not yet in progress until you spawn the parallel researcher agents.

+**Important**: Claude, you must spawn these researcher agents!
+Create these researcher agents in parallel and report their findings back to research-pi agent.
 ```

 ### Phase 2A: Synthesis (State: ResearchPI_Synthesize)